awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

  - [vue-api-request ★91](https://github.com/ftgibran/vue-api-request) - A plugin that provides full control on your APIs, making your request simple, fast and easy to implement.
  - [vue-fast-axios ★4](https://github.com/leonardovilarinho/vue-fast-axios) - Make requests with validations in a simple and beautiful way.
  - [vue-async-properties ★3](https://github.com/blainehansen/vue-async-properties) - An `asyncData` and `asyncComputed` plugin with support for debouncing, transforming results, error handlers, loading/pending flags, lazy/eager requests.
+ - [vue-axios-plugin ★9](https://github.com/yugasun/vue-axios-plugin) - A plugin that combines axios with Vuejs, making http request more easier.

 ### i18n